The locrian bebop scale | Guitar diagrams, patterns, fingerings and lick.

 Here is a first locrian bebop guitar pattern.

-To hear this scale correctly, you have to play it starting with the lowest root (R) by ascending and descending movements.
+To hear this scale correctly, you have to play it starting with the lowest root (R).

 For example, to play the B locrian bebop scale starting with the lowest root you have to put your first finger on the sixth string at the seventh fret.